openstreetmap/iD/README.md

 ## Basics

 * iD is a JavaScript [OpenStreetMap](https://www.openstreetmap.org/) editor.
 * It's intentionally simple.
-It lets you do the most basic tasks while not breakin
+It lets you do the most basic tasks while not breaking other people's data.
-8:50:56 AM: import esbuild from 'esbuild';
-8:50:56 AM:        ^^^^^^^
-8:50:56 AM: SyntaxError: Unexpected identifierg other people's data.
 * It supports all popular modern desktop browsers: Chrome, Firefox, Safari, Opera, and Edge.
-8:50:56 AM: import esbuild from 'esbuild';
-8:50:56 AM:        ^^^^^^^
-8:50:56 AM: SyntaxError: Unexpected identifier
 * iD is not yet designed for mobile browsers, but this is something we hope to add!
 * Data is rendered with [d3.js](https://d3js.org/).